macvogelsang/pd-options/README.md

 - List, toggle, and slider option styles
 - Automatic saving and loading of user settings
 - Dirty read support (any Option:read() can be configured to return `nil` when value hasn't changed)
-- Can to lock some options from being changed given a value of another option
+- Can lock options from being changed given a value of another option
 - Ability to favorite the values of certain options to use how you wish
 - Optional "Reset to defaults" button
 - Placeholder methods for your own sound effects